LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/filtering-requests/_index.md

 }
 ```

 `request.getRequestURI()` returns the request path (see [the docs](https://javaee.github.io/javaee-spec/javadocs/javax/servlet/http/HttpServletRequest.html) for more details).
-Lines 6-10 check the path against the whitelist, returning true (that is, allowing the request to proceed) if the path is whitelisted.
+Lines 6-10 check the path against the allowlist, returning true (that is, allowing the request to proceed) if the path is allowlisted.

 With our filter complete, we simply need to let Spring know about it to complete our authentication code.